wp-plugins/pdf24-post-to-pdf/readme.txt

 Tags: pdf, create pdf, convert to pdf, article to pdf, pdf plugin, pdf widget Requires at least: 1.5.0
 Tested up to: 3.3.1
-Stable tag: 3.3.3
+Stable tag: 3.4

-A plugin to convert articles to PDF.
-Visitors can create a PDF of articles in blog.
-Contents in created PDF files are linked with your blog.
+A plugin to create PDF files of articles in your blog.
+Visitors can create a PDF file one or more articles in your blog.
+The contents in created PDF files links back to your blog.

 == Description ==

-This plugin enables your readers to convert one or more articles to PDF files.
-Therefore a little box is shown below every article, in the sidebar, on the top or bottom of each page or wherever in your wordpress blog where you place some peace of code.
+This plugin enables your blog readers to create PDF files of one or more articles in your blog.
+To realize that a little box is shown below or above every article, in a sidebar, on the top or bottom of a page or wherever you want in your wordpress blog by inserting a peace of code in a template.

 The plugin provides two modes to create PDF files.
 The first mode is the email mode.
-In that mode each box has a field in which a visitor has to enter an email address to which the created PDF will is sent.
+In that mode each box has a field in which a visitor can enter an email address to which the created PDF will be sent.
 The second mode is the direct download mode.
 No email address is needed in that mode.
-Each PDF box or each PDF link creates the PDF directly and the user has to download the created PDF.
+Each PDF box or each PDF link creates the PDF directly and the user can download the created PDF file.

-A PDF box/link below or above each article creates a PDF only of the corresponding article.
-A PDF widget box in the sidebar or above or below all articles creates a PDF from all articles on the page.
+A PDF box or a PDF link below or above each article creates a PDF file with the corresponding article only.
+A PDF widget box in the sidebar or above or below all articles creates a PDF file with all articles on the current page.

-The PDF boxes, PDF links and the format of the PDF file can be customized by CSS and templates.
-Furthermore you can configure some other parts of the plugin.
-Plugin settings are provided in Wordpress admin area in settings section.
+The PDF boxes, PDF links and the format of the PDF file can be highly customized by CSS and templates.
+Furthermore you can configure a lot of other parts of the plugin by editing the plugin settings which are provided in your Wordpress admin area.

-Your server or your webspace where your blog is hosted does not need any special modules to run this plugin.
+Your server or your webspace, where your blog is hosted, does not need any special modules to run this plugin.
 Just install it and it will work.

 == Installation ==